jeff-boykin/portfolio/GA/sample_curriculum_design-ds.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Data Science Lessons

-> Note: These specific materials (from 2016) have since been deprecated and are being displayed only as an example of a curriculum sequence that I designed and delivered to our global markets.
+> Note: These specific materials (from 2016) have since been deprecated and are being displayed only as an **example** of a curriculum sequence that I designed and delivered to our global markets.

+---

-Globally, we have 3 Units in Data Science, each building on top of skills learned previously to scaffold students' learning over the entire course.
+Globally, there are 3 Units in our Part-Time Data Science course, each building on top of previous skills to scaffold student learning over the entire course.

-Our lessons contain objectives, prerequisites, suggested datasets, starter and solution code, and other instructional resources, tying into the overall competencies for each unit.
-See below for a complete description of all the lesson planning material we provide.
+Our lessons contain objectives, pre-requisites, datasets, starter + solution code, slides, and other instructional resources; each of these tie into the overall competencies for each unit.
+See below for a complete description of all the materials we provide.

+> For a quick "getting started" guide, check out [our Instructor Checklist](../resources/instructor-resources/instructor-prep.md).
-> Instructors should review our [preparatory instructions](../resources/instructor-resources/instructor-prep.md) or read up on our [feedback guidelines](../projects/project-feedback.md) for debriefing student assignments.
+> For a complete grading walkthrough, see our [feedback tutorial](../projects/project-feedback.md) for tips on debriefing student assignments.

-General Assembly's Data Science course is made up of 20 lessons that are 3 hours each.
-This course is split into 3 units.
+General Assembly's Data Science course is made up of 20 lessons that are 3 hours each, split into 3 units:

 ## Unit Breakdown